NMAP is an Open Source Suite For Network Discovery And Security Auditing.

 Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.

 It was designed to rapidly scan large networks, but works fine against single hosts.
 Nmap runs on all major computer operating systems, and official binary packages are available for Linux, Windows, and Mac OS X.

-In addition to the classic command-line Nmap executable, the Nmap suite includes an advanced GUI and results viewer (Zenmap), a flexible data transfer, redirection, and debugging tool (Ncat), a utility for comparing scan results (Ndiff), and a packet generation and response analysis tool (Nping).
+In addition to the classic command-line Nmap executable, to use Nmap suite includes an advanced GUI and results viewer (Zenmap), a flexible data transfer, redirection, and debugging tool (Ncat), a utility for comparing scan results (Ndiff), and a packet generation and response analysis tool (Nping).

-NMAP is popular, flexible, powerful, portable, easy to use, free software, well documented , supports by many vibrant community of developers and users and has acclaimed many awards.
+NMAP is popular, flexible, powerful, portable, easy to use, open source, free software, well documented , supports by many vibrant community of developers and users and has acclaimed many awards.